 The cost of repainting or re-staining can vary depending on the size of your kitchen, but generally it’s about a quarter to a third of the cost that replacement would be.
 There are local companies that will strip and sand existing cabinet fronts down to bare wood before refinishing them.
 Drawers and doors are typically taken to a shop to be stripped where they can do any color or stain for cabinets and can add new molding to the cabinets as well.

 3 | Take out some cabinets out or rebuild some cabinets

 Some companies doing painting or refacing will also change the shape of cabinets, rebuild them or remove some cabinets.
-For example, Ray of Light will rebuild a small island to make it larger.
+For example, companies will rebuild a small island to make it larger.
 Some will build a new island in the middle of a very large kitchen.
 Or some will take down a partial wall of cabinets that a homeowner wants removed to open up a living area and make it more spacious.

 4 | Install new countertops, sinks, faucets and appliances

 If you’re planning to do any of these jobs, take them on at the same time that the work is being done on cabinets.
 After all, changing countertops later could wreck the newly painted or refaced cabinets.
 If you are changing appliances, make sure the new equipment is the right size for the spaces in-between and around the cabinets or have the cabinets modified before the appliances arrive.
 You may need plumbing or electrical contractors involved in these jobs.
 You may have to change gas and electric lines to complete the work.
 In cases like that, permits are also required from the city or county.